 Screen use and sleep patterns

-There is some evidence that use of digital devices which emit visible blue light in the evening, may affect the circadian cycle, and lead to delayed sleep.8 This may be because visible blue light is linked to suppression of the hormone melatonin which makes us feel sleepy.
-It has been suggested that digital devices should vary the light spectrum wavelengths they emit across the day to fit our sleep patterns.
+There is some evidence that use of digital devices which emit visible blue light in the evening, may affect the circadian cycle, and lead to delayed sleep.11 This may be because visible blue light is linked to suppression of the hormone melatonin which makes us feel sleepy.
+It has been suggested that digital devices should vary the light spectrum (wavelengths) they emit across the day to fit our sleep patterns.
+Other changes that can be made include, altering the screen colour temperature, avoiding the use of digital devices prior to sleeping and utilising technologies such as night mode.
 There are a range of other factors also linked to disrupted sleep patterns.

 AOP advice to members